kant/extract-features-for-ml-model-from-unstructured-data/README.md

 Select the cell below `2.2 Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.

 * Delete the contents of the cell
-* Use Find and Add Data (look for the 10/01 icon) and its Files tab.
+* Use Find and Add Data (look for the `10/01` icon) and its Files tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one below 2.2 Add...
-* Under Files, click the dropdown for Insert to code for `data_doctor.zip`
+* Under `Files`, click the dropdown for Insert to code for `data_doctor.zip`
 * Click Insert StreamingBody object.
-* Make sure the credentials are saved as streaming_body_1.
+* Make sure the credentials are saved as `streaming_body_1`.
 If not edit and replace the numbers to 1.
 There should be four such occurrences in the cell.

 ![](doc/source/images/service_credentials_chat.png)

 * In the next cell, Delete the contents of the cell
-* Use Find and Add Data (look for the 10/01 icon) and its Files tab.
+* Use Find and Add Data (look for the `10/01` icon) and its Files tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one below 2.2 Add...
-* Under Files, click the dropdown for Insert to code for `config.txt`
+* Under `Files`, click the dropdown for Insert to code for `config.txt`
-* Click Insert Service Credentials.
+* Click `Insert Service Credentials`.
-* Make sure the credentials are saved as credentials_1.
+* Make sure the credentials are saved as `credentials_1`.
 If not edit and replace the numbers to 1.
 There should be four such occurrences in the cell.

 ![](doc/source/images/service_credentials_config.png)